Who We Are

 Clear, honest answers to the most common questions about the proposed solar development in Abbeyknockmoy & Monivea.

-Research from multiple independent, peer-reviewed studies consistently shows that residential property values near large utility-scale solar farms often stagnate or decline.
+Research from multiple independent, peer-reviewed studies consistently shows that utility-scale solar farms have measurable negative impacts on nearby residential property values.
 The key factors driving this include visual intrusion, the industrialisation of rural landscapes, increased construction traffic during development, and concerns about environmental and land-use risks.
-These effects are most pronounced within approximately 0.8 to 1.6 kilometres (0.5 to 1 mile) of the site but can influence the broader area’s desirability and market value.
+These effects are most pronounced within approximately 0.8 to 1.6 kilometres (0.5 to 1 mile) of the site but can influence the broader area's desirability and market value.

 For landowners, homebuyers, and policymakers, it is crucial to consider this robust evidence showing that utility-scale solar developments can negatively impact nearby residential property values.
 The industrialisation of rural landscapes and associated project effects affect not only homes directly adjacent to solar sites but often the wider community and market perception.